Xilinx/Vitis-AWS-F1-Developer-Labs/README.md

     - Password: **sdaccel_labs**
 1. Click **Ok**.

-You should now be connected to the remote F1 instance running Centos 7 and SDAccel AWS F1 Developer Labs AMI.
+You should now be connected to the remote F1 instance running Centos 7 and the SDAccel AWS F1 Developer Labs AMI.

 #### Open the lab instructions on the remote F1 instance